 If you’re good at sales and don’t mind getting your hands dirty, a great side hustle for you could be in retail.

-For those who have some land and time to spare, growing produce to sell in their raw form or as jams and homemade sauces can be a great side hustle.
-Many towns have seasonal (or year-round) farmers markets with booths you can rent.
+For those who have some land and time to spare, growing produce to sell in its raw form or as jams and homemade sauces can be a great side hustle.
+Many towns have seasonal (or year-round) farmer’s markets with booths you can rent.

 - Raw local honey.
 It’s in demand, and beekeeping can be fun and rewarding.